Skirt (song): Composition

 "Skirt" is an EDM, dubstep, and house-pop song.
 It is written in the key of D major and has a moderately fast tempo of 128 beats per minute.
 The track has sparse production between the verses and is anchored by a bass-laden hook, which comes more than a minute into the track and appears only twice.
 It opens with muffled electronic beats, and features instrumentation of keyboards, synthesizers, and a drum machine.
 "Skirt" has no middle-eight section, and the beat drop builds up to Minogue singing the chorus.
 Minogue's vocals are breathy, distorted, and synthesized; she can be heard moaning and sighing towards the end of the track.
 At one point, Minogue chants "Down, down, down, down" over the heavy bass production.
 The-Dream also contributed background vocals, making breathy exclamations at the 2:03 mark.

 Music critics described "Skirt" as more experimental than Minogue's other work.
 Alexis L. Loinaz of E!
 Online said that the track delivers "a harder, driving sound" compared to what Minogue's audience might have expected from her.
 The Tabs Harrison Brocklehurst noted that the track contains elements of dubstep, which Minogue had not previously incorporated into her music.
-Writers of the The Sydney Morning Herald compared its abrasive production to the work of British producer Sophie.
+Writers of The Sydney Morning Herald compared its abrasive production to the work of British producer Sophie.
 Lyrically, Minogue sings about dropping her skirt before initiating a sexual encounter.
 Brocklehurst called it "a sexually charged anthem", and Logo TV's Simon Curtis compared the sexual theme to Minogue's "Slow" (2003).